mikeat7/discourse/The_Genesis_Of_Professor_Elias_Rook.md

 ## Chapter 7: Adding Perturbational Complexity—The PCI-AI Bridge

 The Perturbational Complexity Index (PCI) from neuroscience became our next inspiration.
 In biology, PCI uses transcranial magnetic stimulation (TMS) to perturb cortical circuits and Lempel-Ziv compression on EEG patterns to compute complexity.
 PCI > 0.31 indicates consciousness.
 We adapted this for transformers.

-### PCI-AI Definition

-**PCI-AI** (Perturbational Complexity Index for AI) quantifies the algorithmic complexity of the system's response to controlled perturbations in the residual stream or attention weights.
+(Perturbational Complexity Index for AI) quantifies the algorithmic complexity of the system's response to controlled perturbations in the residual stream or attention weights.
 We inject calibrated Gaussian noise into hidden states and measure the spatiotemporal complexity of the perturbed trajectory.

-PCI-AI ∈ [0, 1]: Normalized Lempel-Ziv complexity of the binary activation matrix post-perturbation.
-Threshold: PCI-AI > 0.35 signals "integrated inference" (proxy for high Φ in IIT).

 ### Integration with CDM-CTM